goatface/ascii2ntuple/sudoku/README.md

 # Where is it from?

-The example puzzle was typed manually into puzzle1.txt from [https://en.wikipedia.org/wiki/Sudoku](the top most example on Wikipedia)
+The example puzzle was typed manually into puzzle1.txt from [the top most example on Wikipedia](https://en.wikipedia.org/wiki/Sudoku)

 # What did we do?